shweta27-alt/shweta27-alt/README.md

 ### Heyyy there ⌑

-I like making things, I'm a fairly curious person and Frontend developer making weird projects for the web.
+I'm shweta, a fairly curious person and Frontend developer making weird projects for the web.

 - 🌱 I’m currently learning React.
 - 💬 Ask me about Javascript,Java